 [Section 6]

-PORT OF DAMPIER
+Port of Dampier

 Part I — Land area of Port.

 All that portion of land shown bordered red on Lands and Surveys Miscellaneous Diagram No. 99.

 Part II — Water area of Port.

 All that portion of water bounded by a line commencing at the high water mark on the coast of the mainland in longitude 116o 36’E and extending eastwards along the high water mark of the coast of the mainland to the northernmost north-western extremity of Burrup Peninsula; thence north-easterly crossing the western entrance of Boat Passage to the high water mark of the western most southwestern extremity of Dolphin Island and then along the west coast of that Island to a position in longitude 116o 50’E; thence north along meridian 116o 50’E and along the high water marks of the coasts of Gidley, Keast and Legendre Islands west of that meridian to latitude 20o 18.2’S; thence in a south-westerly direction to latitude 20o 23.7’S, longitude 116o 36’E; thence south along meridian 116o 36’E and the high water marks of the coasts of Rosemary Island, West Lewis Island and West Intercourse Island east of that meridian to the high water mark on the coast of the mainland in longitude 116o 36’E.